 Suitable (and unsuitable) extinguishing media: As shipped these items will not burn however in the event use media recommended for the burning materials and fire situation and surroundings.
 No unsuitable media known at this time.
+Water Jet extinguisher may fires and should be avoided.
 Specific hazards arising from the chemicals: Welding arcs and sparks can ignite combustibles or flammable materials.
 Specific protective equipment and precautions for firefighters: Wear self-contained breathing apparatus and full protective clothing in case of fire or when fumes and vapors are present.
 Follow general fire-fighting precautions as in the workplace.